amorim-dev/Launchbase-Bootcamp/Starting-Frontend/Challenges/README.md

 - The name of the company
 - A brief description of the company
 - A list of the main technologies used.
 Tip: use the `ul` tag for the list and `li` for the list item.
-- We have to add social networks (Github, Instagram and Facebook).
+- You have to add social networks (Github, Instagram and Facebook).

 ### Stylization